vincenzomadaghiele/MINGUS/README.md

 It contains all the code for the paper ([bib](./mingus.bib)):

-> Vincenzo Madaghiele, Pasquale Lisena, Raphaël Troncy
+> Vincenzo Madaghiele, Pasquale Lisena, Raphaël Troncy.
-> MINGUS: Melodic Improvisation Neural Generator Using Seq2Seq
+> **MINGUS: Melodic Improvisation Neural Generator Using Seq2Seq**.
 > In _Proceedings of 22nd International Society of Music Information Retrieval Conference (ISMIR)_, 8-12 November 2021, Online.

 The web application for user evaluation is available at [mingus.tools.eurecom.fr](https://mingus.tools.eurecom.fr/).